datanav/docs/DTLReferenceGuide.rst

 Introduction
 ============

-The Data Transformation Langauge (DTL) has been created as a means to allow developers to clearly describe transformations that should be performed on sets of data in order to create new datasets.
+The Data Transformation Language (DTL) has been created as a means to allow developers to clearly describe transformations that should be performed on sets of data in order to create new datasets.

 Core Concepts
 -------------